 Address Your Attitude

-Attitude can be defined as: ‘How you might react or behave in a specific circumstance’.
+Attitude can be defined as: ‘How you might react or behave in a specific situation’.

-Your attitude will determine everything from your approach to following distances, the speed you choose to travel at, the way you interact with other drivers, as well as your appetite for takings risks, such as drinking and driving.
-Your attitude will even influence your thinking on what constitutes a hazard in the first place.
+Your attitude determines everything from your approach to following distances, the speed you choose to travel at, the way you interact with other drivers, as well as your appetite for takings risks, such as drinking and driving.
+Your attitude even influences your thinking on what constitutes a hazard in the first place.

 By following some best practice advice you can learn how to develop and maintain the right attitude.